Sohamp1504/Java_Program/README.md

 36) Develope The Program to Print Number of Command Line Arguments And Their values
 37) Develope The Program To Demonstrate object And Class
 38) Develope The Program To Demonstrate Object And Class Values Are User Input
+39) Develope The Program To Find The Sum of The Number Using The Commands Line Argument